+Module course.
 This course is designed to introduce various genetic model systems to students.
 The model organisms discussed in this course include bacteria, yeast, plants, worm, fly, killifish, zebrafish, chick, frog and mouse.
 Students will learn about the basic physiology and genetic manipulation tools for each organism.
 There will be one lecture highlighting the strength of each model organism.
 The students will also learn how to use induced pluripotent stem (iPS) cells in disease models.

 GBS 724.
 Principles of Human Genetics.
 2-3 Hours.

 Module Course.
 This course will cover the general concepts of human genetics, including population genetics, dominant, recessive, X-linked, multifactorial, and mitochondrial inheritance and disease, as well as cytogenetics, chromosomal abnormalities, molecular genetics, and triplet repeat disorders.

 GBS 725.
 Grant Writing- Crafting a Research Proposal.
 1-3 Hour.